-Fundamentally, photogrammetry is about measurement, the measuring of the imaging subject.
-To perform high-quality photometric measurement, the photographer capturing the photogrammetry data set must follow a rule-based procedure.
-This procedure will guide the user on how to configure, position, and orient the camera towards the imaging subject in a way that provides the most useful information to the processing software and minimizes the uncertainty in the resulting measurements.
-These measurements will be as good or as poor as the design of the measurement structure, or lack thereof, that underlies the collection of the photographic data and the means of its subsequent processing.
+Fundamentally, photogrammetry is about measurement: the measuring of the imaging subject.
+To perform high-quality photogrammetric measurement, the photographer capturing the photogrammetry data set must follow a rule-based procedure.
+This procedure will guide users regarding how to configure, position, and orient the camera towards the imaging subject in a way that provides the most useful information to the processing software and minimizes the uncertainty in the resulting measurements.
+These measurements will be as good or as poor as the design of the measurement structure, or lack thereof, that underlies the collection of the photographic data.

 Video: “Photogrammetry for Rock Art”

 Watch this brief video to see an example of a petroglyph rock art panel as a 3D model created using photogrammetry.

 CHI uses an image capture technique for photogrammetry based on the work of Neffra Matthews and Tommy Noble at the US Bureau of Land Management (BLM).
 The BLM Tech Note (PDF) and 2010 VAST tutorial, provide additional information regarding the origins of our methods.
 Neffra and Tommy have been improving their photogrammetry methods at the BLM for over 20 years.
 Their image capture method acquires photo data sets that are software independent and will get the most information-rich results possible from the various photogrammetry software systems on the market.
 CHI has been working in collaboration with Tommy and Neffra for over a decade.
 The four-day photogrammetry training CHI offers was developed by and continues to feature this collaboration.

 The method of image capture taught by CHI is software independent.
 A well-captured photogrammetry data set will produce the same 3D model when processed by a knowledgeable user employing sufficiently robust software.
 Currently CHI uses Agisoft PhotoScan Pro software.